daniel4x/GoGrad/README.md

 go test ./engine -v
 ```
 *The `-v` is just for verbose output (if you want to see the loss values for each epoch).*

+## Note
+This project made just for educational purposes.
+It does not follows the best practices of Go (and nor it is intended to).